messagebirdguides/sms-server-alerts-guide/readme.md

 Now, open http://localhost:8080/simulateError and, along with the request error on your console and the log file, another notification will arrive at your phone.

 ## Nice work!

 And that's it.
 You've learned how to log with Winston and express-winston, create a custom MessageBird transport.
 You can now take these elements and integrate them into a Node.js production application.
+Don't forget to download the code from the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/sms-server-alerts-guide).

 ## Next steps

 Want to build something similar but not quite sure how to get started?
 Please feel free to let us know at support@messagebird.com, we'd love to help!